ilpropheta/playground-ot4mmv6n/markdowns/exercise7.md

 In my opinion, "adapting on any style" in C++ has two meanings.

 First of all, we *express our own C++ style* by mixing idioms and paradigms.
 We are not tied with any specific paradigm.
 We are not afraid of using together concepts diametrically opposed to one another.
-We should do it responsibly though.
+We should do it responsibly though. **We** here is not limited to you.
+Can be your team, your company, or whatever.
+During the workshop, we have mixed together some concepts coming from Object Oriented, Functional and Generic Programming.

-Second, we are ready to adapt to different scenarios and use-cases.
+Second one is *Adaptability*.
+We should be ready to *adapt* to different scenarios and use-cases.
+We do not have strict and universal guidelines to follow.
+Many times we should just swing and balance competing tradeoffs.
 We have enough freedom and control.

-Moreover, adaptability is about how we approach to C++: we can reject certain idioms and tools, but we should know how they work.
+It's also about how we approach to the C++ growth: we should know how new things work and their impact on the current state of the art - like we did by reviewing the classic idiom to make an *interface*.
 We need a *vigilant approach*.

-Otherwise, we'll have troubles in the future when we'll meet them in action or when they twist the meaning of what we already know.
-This is probably a simple point that holds in any discipline.
-It's just worth reiterating it.
+If we decide not to learn how new things work, we'll have troubles when they will show up - if we change team or company, for instance.
 Don't die like Chuck Norris at the Colosseum!

-About *adaptability*, Bruce Lee advocated the idea of "being fluid and flexible like water".
+Bruce Lee advocated the idea of "being fluid and flexible like water".
 You probably know his famous expression "be water my friend".
 This idea comes from [Taoism](https://en.wikipedia.org/wiki/Taoism):

 > Water is fluid, soft, and yielding.
 But water will wear away rock, which is rigid and cannot yield.
 As a rule, whatever is fluid, soft, and yielding will overcome whatever is rigid and hard.
 This is another paradox: what is soft is strong - Lao Tzu

 As in life, what works now might not work for us forever, and it's important to have awareness to change and grow.

-**Adapting in C++ is mandatory**.
-We do not have strict and universal guidelines to follow.
-Many times we should just swing and balance competing tradeoffs.

-Clearly **we have very good and wise idioms**.
+Clearly **we have very mature and wise idioms**.
 Thus many times our decisions are seamless, like being in "autopilot mode".
 The more we *practice*, the more fluent we are.
 Some concepts we have met today have been growing up in the C++ ecosystem for decades.
 Yet some people do not know them.
 Don't join such group of people.

-Whenever new tools are merged into the standard, we have an opportunity to ditch our own implementations of the same concepts and constructs. **Adding enables removing** as Kate Gregory once said.
-This requires a *vigilant and responsible approach*.
+Whenever new tools and concepts are merged into the standard, we also have an opportunity to ditch our own implementations of the same things. **Adding enables removing** as Kate Gregory once said.
 Time spent for **removing unnecessary things** and for **simplifying** is always worth.
 Bruce Lee was used to say "it is not daily increase but daily decrease, hack away the unessential".
+In C++, this is not only about removing complexity - like applying *the Rule of Zero* - but also about embracing new abstractions which enable us to return to the essence of basic concepts - like `string_view`.

-Other concepts are more new and debatable, those require balancing compromises and often imply to commit to a certain style.
-For instance, `std::optional`, that has been in the industry (and in many other languages) for many years is a competitor of other styles and ways to handle errors.
-What is better?
-Sometimes the answer *depends on* the context.
-We should be **open** to *take in consideration* new styles, idioms and tools.
+On the other hand, we have more debatable things and additions, those require harder thinking and decisions.
+For instance, choosing to handle errors with `std::optional` is not so obvious compared to other ways.
+Which is better?
+Sometimes the answer just *depends on* the context.
+We should be **open** to take in consideration the *new*.

+To conclude, it's all about a *personal search* - where "personal" can be refer to your company, team or whatever, if you want to apply it more pragmatically to professional C++ development.
 As Bruce Lee was used to summarize his [Jeet Kune Do](https://en.wikipedia.org/wiki/Jeet_Kune_Do):

 ```
 Research your own experience.